Basic Concept

 - ④ Enhance the reputation of the Group in society by accurately responding to fair and reasonable social demands.

 While the main objective of its risk management regulations is to minimize losses in the event of management risk, the Group will also consider it important to view management risk as an opportunity for sustainable growth.
-To this end, the Nisshinbo Group will create new growth opportunities by understanding and analyzing various changes in the business environment and contributing to society as an Environment and Energy Company group based on business policies derived from the Group's corporate philosophy.
+To this end, the Nisshinbo Group will create new growth opportunities by understanding and analyzing various changes in the business environment and contributing to society based on business policies derived from the Group's corporate philosophy.

 Promotion System